jrobinson123/global_companies_20_questions/README.md

 https://github.com/cmusam/fortune500

 ### Dependencies
-This program was written in python3, specifically Python 3.6.5 the libraries used are pandas,numpy, and random
+This program was written in python3, specifically Python 3.6.5 the libraries used are pandas, numpy, and random

 ### Usage
-1) clone the script
+1) clone the script using git
 2) using the terminal, go into the directory containing this script
 3) run the program from the terminal

 ```shell
 python3 final_global_companies_20_questions.py